 Long-term successful homeownership requires work.
-The Minnesota Homeownership Center has brought together tools and resources to help!
+The Minnesota Homeownership Center has brought together tools and resources for homeowners to help!

-If you are struggling with your mortgage payments – or already behind – speak with a FREE, effective non-profit homeownership advisor today.
+Struggling with your mortgage?
+Already behind on your mortgage?
+Speak with a FREE, effective non-profit homeownership advisor today.

-In Minnesota, if you have a “special mortgage” – a loan from a state, local or tribal government or nonprofit organization with payments that vary with income, zero or deferred interest or other unique conditions – state law requires you obtain a certificate from a qualified Refinance Counselor before you refinance your loan.
+In Minnesota, if you have a “special mortgage” – like a loan from a government agency or nonprofit organization or other unique conditions – state law requires you obtain a certificate from a qualified Refinance Counselor before you refinance your loan.

 Some funds are direct grants to homeowners and others are loans, usually with below market interest rates or forgivable terms.
 The resource outlines dozens of programs available throughout the state and includes information on who to contact and how to apply.